-The young boy replied, “Old man, I will gladly share with you what I have – but the cake is burned and the beer is sour.”
+The young boy replied: “Old man, I will gladly share with you what I have – but the cake is burnt and the beer is sour.”

 “Never mind that,” said the man.
 “I am grateful for what you can give me.”

 The boy and the little grey old man sat down and shared the cake and the beer.
 After they had finished their lunch, the man said: “Since you have a good heart, and have shared what you have with me, I will give you a reward.
 You see that old tree over there.
 Cut it down with your axe and you will find something of value inside its hollow trunk.”